fortitudo-tech/fortitudo.tech/README.rst

 ----------

-This package is completely separate from our proprietary solutions and therefore not representative of the quality and functionality offered by the Simulation Engine and Investment Analysis modules.
+This package is completely separate from our proprietary solutions and therefore not representative of the quality and functionality offered by the Investment Simulation and Investment Analysis modules.
 If you are an institutional investor who wants to experience how these methods can be used for sophisticated analysis in practice, please request a demo by sending an email to demo@fortitudo.tech.